pedevineau/Inconnus/README.md

 # Inconnus
-A working repository for segmentation hackathon
+A working repository for segmentation hackathon.